 Thermistor Definition

-The word thermistor is derived from its description: “thermal sensitive resistor”.
+The word "thermistor" is derived from its description: “thermal sensitive resistor”.
 Thermistors are passive semiconductors, which produce resistance values dependent on temperature.

 Resistance-Temperature (R/T) Curves and Negative Temperature Coefficient